Gemma-yau/weeee/README.md

 - `Start a New Game (N)` --> start a new game (with a different board)

 ## Features 🫵🏻
-1. The integers around the boards are generated randomly in each round.    *(Generation of random game sets)*
+1. The integers around the board are generated randomly in each round.    *(Generation of random game sets)*

 2. We used *int next* to access the number that should be connected next.
 The value of *next* will be increased by 1 after every successful connection. *string status* is used to end the game if the player wins/ loses/ quits and it will also be changed in case the player makes an invalid movement or incorrect connection.    *(Data structures for storing game status)*